 The accompanying consolidated financial statements include our financial statements, our wholly owned subsidiaries, and partnerships or other joint ventures in which we own a voting interest of greater than 50 percent, and variable interest entities ("VIEs") of which we are the primary beneficiary.
 VIEs are defined as entities in which equity investors do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
-A VIE is required to be consolidated by its primary beneficiary, which is the party that (i) has the power to control the activities that most significantly impact the VIE's economic performance and (ii) has the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
-Current accounting guidance requires us to present a) assets of a consolidated VIE that can be used only to settle obligations of the consolidated VIE, and b) liabilities of a consolidated VIE for which creditors (or beneficial interest holders) do not have recourse to the general credit of the primary beneficiary.
+A VIE is required to be consolidated by its primary beneficiary, which is the party that (i) has the power to control the activities that most significantly impact the VIE's economic performance and (ii) has the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE or beneficiary.
+As a result of this guidance requires us to present a) assets of a consolidated VIE that can be used only to settle obligations of the primary beneficiary.
 As a result of this guidance, we have separately disclosed parenthetically the assets and liabilities of our three collateralized debt obligation ("CDO") and three collateralized loan obligation ("CLO") subsidiaries on our consolidated balance sheets.
 Entities in which we have a significant influence are accounted for primarily under the equity method.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included.
 All significant inter-company transactions and balances have been eliminated in consolidation.